ade555/BlogBridger/docs/api_docs.md

     ```

 - `400 Bad Request`: Invalid input or malformed request.
 Check your request body and ensure you're not skipping any fields or violating any rules.
-- `401 Unauthorized`: You're unauthorized to perfrom the action.
+- `401 Unauthorized`: You're unauthorized to perform the action.
 Ensure you include the authentication token in your request header.
 - `5XX Internal Server Error`: Unexpected server error.
-This shouldn't happen, so please raise an issue or make a PR if you are able to fix it.
+This shouldn't happen, so please raise an issue or make a PR if you can fix it.

 ---

-#### 2. Get comments under a specific post
+#### **2. Get comments under a specific post**

 - **Endpoint**: `{post_id}/comment`
 - **HTTP Method**: `GET`
 - **Description**: Retrieves all the comments under a post with the specific `{post_id}`
 - **Permission Level**: Anyone can view comments

-**Request Body**: This request has no body
+**Request Body**: This request has no body.

 **Responses**

 - `200 OK`: Indicates that you have created a response.
 Here is an example response:
     ```json
     {